cn23070/cn23070.github.io/_posts/2024-07-30-M5-Secure Systems Architecture September 2024.md

 ## Introduction

-Hot off the back of Secure Software Design, we moved onto the module Secure Software Architecture(SSA).
+Hot off the completion of module 4: Secure Software Design, we moved onto the module Secure Software Architecture(SSA).
 This was another topic I started with minimal experiance at hand, and I was excited to learn more especially about distributed systems and operating systems including the role of virtualisation.

 ![Module Introduction](/Modules/5/img/1.png)